California Penal Code 243.4 PC - Sexual Battery

 Prepare a Mitigation Package

-Suppose it's not the type of case that should be taken to trial.
+Suppose it's different than the type of case that should be taken to trial.
 In that case, we will want to put together a mitigation package to keep you out of custody, see what we can do about the sex registration issue, and maybe try to get you a different charge than sexual battery.

 So, that's something we can talk about.
 I've been doing this now for 30 years.
 I've worked for the district attorney's office.
 I've worked for a superior court judge and been a criminal defense attorney defending people like you, going down the road that you're about to go down since the early 1990s.